lohithkumar8763/QuizApplication/README.md

 <!--Introduction-->
 <h2>Introduction</h2>
 <p>In this beginner Java programming tutorial, learn how to make this multiple choice quiz/test GUI in Java using Swing and MySQL.
-You can check out the full tutorial here
-  , where I carefully go over the logic flow so that you can understand how this project is coded the way it was.
 </p>

 <!--Technologies/Frameworks-->